How do I apply for consent orders?

 • If you electronically file you will be asked to confirm you are eligible in Part 1 of the application and to upload the documentary evidence at Part 2.

-• If you are unable to electronically file you must file the Application for exemption from fees – General together with the documentary evidence e.g. both sides of your health care card with the Initiating application.
+• If you are unable to electronically file you must file the Application for exemption from fees – General together with the documentary evidence e.g. both sides of your health care card with the Application for consent orders.

 If you are not eligible, but paying the fee will cause you financial hardship you can apply for an exemption due to financial hardship.